ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 		} );
 	}
 }
 ```

-If the collapsed selection is not in an existing abbreviation, we will insert a text node with the "abbreviation" attribute in place of the caret.
+If the collapsed selection is not inside an existing abbreviation, we will insert a text node with the "abbreviation" attribute in place of the caret.

-The user might place the abbreviation inside a text, which already has other model attributes, like "bold" or "italic".
+The user might place the abbreviation inside a text, which already has some other model attributes, like "bold" or "italic".
 We should first collect them along with our abbreviation attribute, and use the whole list when inserting the abbreviation into the document.
 We will use our {@link module:utils/tomap~toMap `toMap`} helper function to collect all attributes.

 ```js
 // abbreviation/abbreviationcommand.js